 - Doctoral Programs – Highest academic level, including PhD, Doctor of Education (EdD), and DSc degrees

 Each degree comes with official documentation, transcripts, and educational files.
 We include QR codes that link to verification systems.
+The Ministry of Foreign Affairs certifies these qualifications.
+The whole process takes about one month from start to finish.
+We handle all paperwork and document prep.
+You don’t have to attend any classes.

 What’s Included: